INST326-101-Spring2018/Group-3---PDF-Reader-/README.md

 This is our PDF Reader

-It can extract text, add watermarks, split PDF's into differnt files, combine two pdfs into one, and rotate PDF's
+It can extract text, add watermarks, split PDF's into different files, combine two pdfs into one, and rotate PDF's

 To test the watermark use the watermark.PDF.